irm-codebase/RESTORE/README.md

 The passenger sector has been deactivated while time resolution, storage and weather synchronicity are fixed.
 This is to enable easier tests on the impact on runtime these features will have, and for quicker testing.

-To do list:
+To do:
-- Rework time slicing by adding a day index and day-indexed representativeness parameter.
-- Improve the retirement constraint by implementing the OSeMOSYS version of it (will enable sigmoid retirement).
+- Improve clustering algorithm:
+    - Inputs should be time-series files (see Renewables Ninja).
+    - Include PV and Wind capacity factors.
+    - Create a cnf file standard to avoid running the algorithm at each run.
+    - Add options for switching algorithms (k-means, spectral...).
+    - Implement new k-means into the demand module (or as a model parameter?).
+- Implement seasonal storage using Kotzur's algorithm.
+See: https://doi.org/10.1016/j.apenergy.2018.01.023
+- Improve transmission module to enable bi-directional flows (see EXPANSE implementation, ask about 1/2 capacity assumption).
+- Update dexpanse_to_restore.py with the new setup:
+    - Standardise names
+    - Diminish overfitting (nice to have?)
+- Connect two countries.

+Nice to haves:
+- Add k-means "shoulder" plotting to help identify the ideal number of representative days.
+See https://realpython.com/k-means-clustering-python/
 - Fix load profile issues in D-EXPANSE files (incorrect indexing/missing days).
 - Import capacities are not correct in the D-EXPANSE files... source them from PyPSA?
-- Fix lack of demand/weather synchronicity in pre-runs (bug in D-EXPANSE k-means algorithm, use the verson in the STONES model?).
-- Add k-means "shoulder" plotting to help identify the ideal number of representative days.
-See https://realpython.com/k-means-clustering-python/
-- Improve storage by implementing the technique developed by Kotzur et al. (https://doi.org/10.1016/j.apenergy.2018.01.023)
-- Cost functions should be set for each sector module, not in the notebook.
 - Complete the documentation of all modules.